 a.
-Testing for Hepatitis B: Current information indicates that there is a potential risk of transmission of Hepatitis B from practitioner to patients in the clinical dental setting.
-Therefore, applicants will be required to be tested for Hepatitis B surface antigen by the University Health Centre at the University of Alberta.
-Applicants who test positive for Hepatitis B surface antigen will be tested for Hepatitis B "e" antigen and Hepatitis B viral DNA to help determine infectivity risk.
-If either Hepatitis B "e" antigen or Hepatitis B viral DNA is positive, the offer of acceptance will be withdrawn and registration in the Dental Hygiene program will not be completed.
+Testing for Hepatitis B Prior to Admission: Current information indicates that there is a potential risk of transmission of Hepatitis B from practitioner to patients in the clinical dental setting.
+Therefore, applicants will be required to be tested for Hepatitis B surface antigen by the University Health Centre.
+Applicants who test positive for Hepatitis B surface antigen will be tested for Hepatitis B "e" antigen and Hepatitis B viral DNA.
+Those found positive for one or both will not be considered for admission to Dental Hygiene.
+Any decision of an Admissions Committee is final.
+There is no formal appeal to any other body within the Faculty or the University.

-For those applicants who test negative for Hepatitis B surface antigen and are registered in the Dental Hygiene program, Hepatitis B vaccination will be required.
-An exception will be made for those who are medically contraindicated or for those who have proof of Hepatitis B immunity.
-After vaccination, students will receive a test to determine if they have developed immunity.
-If they have not, further Hepatitis B vaccination scheduling will be determined by the University Health Centre.
-Those students who then fail to develop immunity will be counselled as to their potential risk status during training and future practice.
+For those applicants who test negative for Hepatitis B surface antigen and are then accepted into the Dental Hygiene programs, Hepatitis B vaccination will be required.
+An exception will be made for those for whom it is medically contraindicated or for those individuals who have proof of prior vaccination and test positive for antibody to Hepatitis B surface antigen (anti-HBs).
+After vaccination, students will receive a second test to determine if they have converted.
+If they have not converted, they will receive a second vaccination and again be tested.
+Those students who then fail to convert will be counselled as to their potential risk status during training and future practice.